 How to Convert YouTube Videos to WMV: Legal Methods (2026)

-Convert YouTube videos to WMV the legal way.
-We tested HandBrake, FFmpeg, and Wondershare UniConverter on six clips and share what actually works in 2026.
+Convert YouTube videos to WMV the legal way with HandBrake, FFmpeg, and Wondershare UniConverter.
+A clear look at what actually works in 2026.

 Converting YouTube to WMV only makes sense for legacy Microsoft devices that refuse to play MP4 cleanly.
 The source video also has to be content you own, content under Creative Commons, or content saved through YouTube Premium.
 Everything else is a copyright problem.

-• A 10-minute 1080p MP4 source produces a similarly sized file when re-encoded to WMV at the same bitrate in our testing
+- A 10-minute 1080p MP4 source produces a similarly sized file when re-encoded to WMV at the same bitrate

 The short answer is: only for content you have the right to download.
 YouTube’s Terms of Service state that you may not access content “through any technology or means other than the video playback pages of the Service itself, the Service’s embeddable player, or other explicitly authorized means YouTube may designate.”
 YouTube Premium offline downloads count as an authorized means.
 Third-party rippers don’t.